WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 - First, rewrite `ListItem.js` to be a functional component.

-**Teaching Tips**:
+**Teaching Tip:**

-- Students may not have been exposed to a one line return when using an arrow function.
+- Students may not have been exposed to a one-line return when using an arrow function.
 Take a moment to make sure students understand what is happening here.

 </aside>